planetlabs/planet-view/README.md

 # Planet View

-Planet View displays a beautiful satellite image from Planet Labs every time you open a new tab.
+Planet View displays a beautiful satellite image from Planet every time you open a new tab.

 ## Getting started